mozilla/ichnaea/docs/testing.rst

 Which should get you a `204 No Content` response.

-Right away there's no result found yet:
+There is no result right away:

 .. code-block:: bash